Dave Rutigliano for Trumbull State Representative

 Rep Rutigliano is proud to have stood with Trumbull Commuters against plans to toll state highways.
 Rep Rutigliano also supported two NO tax increase budgets.
 David is committed to smart solutions to improve our infrastructure.

 He continues to focus on solutions that create opportunities for our young people, so if they choose they can stay here in CT and start their own families.
-Connecticut does not always have to be last and on the losing end of things.
+Connecticut does not always have to be last in national rankings, and on the losing end of things.
 If we can restore balance to our system of taxation, reform regulations, and fix our aging infrastructure we can turn things around.
 Connecticut has so much to offer if we could just set our economy free

 "We in Connecticut have a unique opportunity.
 This year citizens of Connecticut have the opportunity to change course.
 We have the opportunity to start what will be a long process of repairing what has been broken.
 With a new legislator we can begin to re-build our economy, re-build our infrastructure, and most importantly re-build our reputation.
 Much damage has been done over the years, especially under the Malloy and Lamont administrations.
-He is committed to being part of the process to rebuild.
+Rutigliano is committed to being part of the process to rebuild.

 Rep. Rutigliano Pushes for Lower State Tax Burden